Theory tests have restarted in England, Scotland and Wales - find out what to expect when you take your test.

 If you’ve entered the UK in the last 14 days you must not go to your test, unless you:

 - arrived from a country on the ‘travel corridor’ list

 - belong to one of the groups who do not have to self-isolate

 If you’re clinically extremely vulnerable from coronavirus

 If you’re clinically extremely vulnerable, you should have received a letter telling you that you’re in this group or have been told by your GP.

-DVSA recommends that you change your theory test appointment to after 1 August 2020, when shielding will be paused.
+DVSA recommends that you take your test after shielding has been paused.

 Changes to the theory test planned for 14 April 2020